-- The focus indicator < >> blinks and focus is not achieved.
+- The focus indicator <●> blinks and focus is not achieved.
 Aim the Area AF frame over an area with good contrast, then press the shutter button halfway (p.44).
 If you are too close to the subject, move away and try again. - When focus is achieved, the AF points do not light up in red.
 The AF points light up in red only when focus is achieved in low-light conditions. - Multiple AF points light up simultaneously.
+Eacus has been achieved at all these points.
+You can

 Focus has been achieved at all those points.
 You can take the picture as long as an AF point covering the target subject is lighting up.

 The beeper continues to beep softly.
-(The focus indicator < >> does not light up.)
+(The focus indicator <>> does not light up.)

 It indicates that the camera is focusing continuously on a moving subject.
-(The focus indicator < > > does not light up.)
+(The focus indicator $< \Phi >$ does not light up.)
 You can take sharp pictures of a moving subject.